-The main risk of this procedure is related to the anaesthetic, although like all surgeries, there is a risk of bleeding or infection.
-There is also a risk of damage to the tongue or the surrounding area.
+The main risk of this procedure is related to the anaesthetic.
+However, like all surgeries, there is a risk of bleeding, infection, and damage to the tongue or the surrounding area.
 Generally, only severe cases of tongue-tie are divided.

 Where to get help

 This page has been produced in consultation with and approved by: